 - Connecting you to resources to get rid of lead and find safe housing.

 - Supporting your family in improving the natural learning environment where your child lives and plays.

 - Helping you manage your child’s behaviors and physical health concerns.

 - Supporting your child’s healthy nutrition, hygiene, development, and learning needs.

 - Helping you find pre-K or other services when your child transitions out of Early Intervention.

-Visit Ohio Early Intervention to learn more.
+Visit the Ohio Early Intervention webpage to learn more.

 There is currently a grant program at ODH that can help families with the cost of lead repair work.
 Check out the Home Repair tab on our For Homeowners and Renters page for more information.

 There are several reliable sources for more information about lead: